mingyus/minimal-generalization-in-representation-learning/README.md

 ## Table of Contents

-* `data/takahashi2016roesch2009burton2018Valid.csv`: data aggregated from three studies: Roesch et al. (2009), Takahashi et al. (2016), and Burton et al. (2018).
+* `data/takahashi2016roesch2009burton2018Valid.csv`: behavioral data aggregated from three studies: Roesch et al. (2009), Takahashi et al. (2016), and Burton et al. (2018).
 Only valid trials (i.e., trials in which animals made a choice response, and received the reward delivery if reward was available) are included.
 See [Data](#data) for details.
 * `model_code_stan/`: model codes in stan
 * `model_fits/`: model fits (posterior samples of model parameters)
 * `model_simulation/`: model simulation results (due to space limit, we only include the aggregated results used for plotting average reward and learning curves)